 Guided tours are available.
 Picnicking is permitted.

-Hours: One-hour guided tours depart daily every 20 minutes 9-7, Memorial Day-Labor Day; Sat.-Sun.
-10-5, May 1-day before Memorial Day and day after Labor Day to mid-Oct.
+Hours: One-hour guided tours depart daily every 20 minutes 9-7, Memorial Day weekend-Labor Day; Sat.-Sun.
+10-5, May 1-day before Memorial Day weekend and day after Labor Day to mid-Oct.
 Last tour 1 hour before closing.